Azure/azure-cosmos-python/README.md

 ### Create a container

-This example creates a container with default settings.
+This example creates a container with 400 RU/s as the throughput, using [CosmosClient.CreateContainer][ref_cosmosclient_create_container].
 If a container with the same name already exists in the database (generating a `409 Conflict` error), the existing container is obtained instead.

 ```Python
 import azure.cosmos.documents as documents